-4 Information industry as we mean it includes information services, database companies, analytics firms, online advertisers and advertising services, marketing firms and networks, customer
+4 Information industry as we mean it includes information services, database companies, analytics firms, online advertisers and advertising services, marketing firms and networks, customer relationship management software and services, and those explicitly involved in the management of information.

 In the industrial age, information had been largely centralized in proprietary databases and used to manage large public and private sector organizations.
 It made sense that organization-centric information policies were the norm.
-Organizations were the ones burdened with large service infrastructures to manage and communicate with customers and employees.
+Organizations were the ones burdened with large service infrastructures to manage and communicate with customers.
 The development of policies to facilitate commerce and reduce transaction friction (e.g. Terms of Service Agreements (TOS or TOSA), Privacy Policies (PP), Acceptable Use Polices (AUP) and so on) protected a significant investment in information technology.
 These policies were designed to minimize risk and liability and maximize the potential value of information to the organization.